On this page

 Tasks can include:

-• demand and collecting payments
+• demanding and collecting payments

 • applying wheel-clamps to vehicles.